masolimano/maneage/README-hacking.md

      ```shell
      $ git checkout template
-     $ git pull template template          # Get recent work in the template
+     $ git pull                            # Get recent work in the template
      $ git log XXXXXX..XXXXXX --reverse    # Inspect new work (replace XXXXXXs with hashs mentioned in output of previous command).
      $ git log --oneline --graph --decorate --all # General view of branches.
      $ git checkout master                 # Go to your top working branch.